devinekask/creative-development-f24/webgl/README.md

 gl.uniform1f(effectFactorLocation, properties.effectFactor);
 ```

-## Kernels

-Up until now, we've modified the color of a pixel with an operation which multiplies the original pixel with a matrix.

-The next step is look at adjacent pixels, and take those color values into account as well.
-This way you can create effects such as edge detection (high contrast with adjacent pixel means there is an edge) and blur effects (calculate the color as an average color of adjacent pixels).

-Work through the steps at [webgl image processing](https://webgl2fundamentals.org/webgl/lessons/webgl-image-processing.html), starting from the alinea _"What if we want to do image processing that actually looks at other pixels?"_.

 ## 2D Displacement maps

 Another technique to modify pixel colors is through displacement maps.
-Instead of using a matrix or a buffer as an input modifyer, you can use a second texture as a data source.
+Instead of using a matrix or a buffer as an input modifier, you can use a second texture as a data source.
 You can use the color value of this second texture as a modification value for the sampled color of your main texture.

 In the fragment shader, you'll have 2 images: the image itself and a displacement texture: